Quick Answer

 Pick Delicate Arch if you want the desert-icon experience and are willing to treat access checks as part of the hike.
 It fits best when landmark payoff matters more than a friction-free timeline.

 Skip it for this trip if you need a guaranteed return by a fixed hour and cannot absorb access delays.
-Before you leave coverage, open the official park page and fill these in: "Add current timed-entry rule after verification" and "Add current shuttle/parking constraint after verification."
+Before you leave coverage, treat the current timed-entry rule and current shuttle or parking constraint as pending official verification until you have checked the official park page.

 Pick Emerald Lake if you want alpine contrast and a cleaner morning-out, afternoon-back plan.
 It fits best when mountain scenery helps you reset and stick to a paced schedule.